Air Gap Environment

 - who travel a lot and need to maintain their Cardano operations "on the road";

-- who need the convenience of booting in a Air Gap environment which has direct access to all their files on the host computer (as you would when booting off from an installer USB drive);
+- who need the convenience of booting in an air gap environment which has direct access to all their files on the host computer (as you would when booting off from an installer USB drive);

-- who, instead of using a USB drive to transfer unencrypted files in & out of the Air Gap, would rather use that same USB drive to store them with encryption while providing the Cardano CLI for use on any machine supporting the same boot method;
+- who, instead of using a USB drive to transfer unencrypted files in & out of the air gap, would rather use that same USB drive to store these files with encryption while also providing the Cardano CLI for use on any machine supporting the same boot method;

-- who want to make backups or their keys, passwords and other records from their Air Gap environment directly to the host computer.
+- who want to make encrypted backups or their keys, passwords and other records from their air gap environment directly to the host computer.

-If this appeals to you, and you don't mind following a more complilcated and error-prone installation procedure, you might want to install the Air Gap environment on a bootable USB drive instead.
+If this appeals to you, and you don't mind following a more complicated and error-prone installation procedure, you might want to install the air gap environment on a bootable USB drive instead.
 You can then boot a computer from this drive to have access to your secure resources and

 cardano-cli while isolating that computer from the Internet as well as any malicious software that might be installed on that computer.

-This loosely documented configuration has been called the Frankenwallet, with separate instructions at this link which mostly follow the procedure above and include semantics for using your bootable USB environment in secure & blockchain workflow:
+This loosely documented configuration has been called the Frankenwallet, with separate instructions at these links which mostly follow the procedure above: